 CSI-MOT-24 multitype motor controller is versatile and useful to have during troubleshooting, building prototypes that involve motor control.
-The CSI-MOT-24 can connect to a stepper motor driver, DC motor driver and can be used as a servo motor testing.
+The CSI-MOT-24 can connect to a stepper motor driver, DC motor driver and can be used as servo motor testing.

 In this article, we will go through the CSI-MOT-24 wiring process with a stepper motor drive system and DC motor drive system.
 Furthermore, this will demonstrate the versatile of the CSI-MOT-24, especially for the electronic hobbyist community.